 Adult Oncology Specialist, Certificate

-Our Adult Oncology Specialty Minor/Post-Master’s Certificate is designed for graduate nursing students and practicing Master’s-prepared nurses who desire advanced training in oncology nursing from the top researchers and clinicians in the country.
+Our Adult Oncology Specialty Certificate is designed for practicing Master’s-prepared nurses who desire advanced training in oncology nursing from the top researchers and clinicians in the country.

 Our faculty have extensive experience in oncology nursing.
-You’ll interact with nationally recognized scientists and clinicians in the field of cancer care from the School of Nursing and the University of Pennsylvania Health System’s Abramson Cancer Center.
-You are required to complete three courses, the last of which includes clinical hours.
-(Post-Master’s students who have been working with oncology patients should submit a portfolio to determine if additional clinical experiences are required.)
+Students interact with nationally recognized scientists and clinicians in the field of cancer care from the School of Nursing and the University of Pennsylvania Health System’s Abramson Cancer Center.
+The program consists of three courses, the last of which includes clinical hours.
+Certificate students who have been working with oncology patients should submit a portfolio to determine if additional clinical experiences are required.
+Clinically-focused students will complete 240 clinical hours.
+These hours can be applied to meet the clinical hours requirement for certification.
+Students focused on leading and/or administering oncology programs can complete NURS 6970 in place of the clinical course in order to obtain content focused on these roles.

 A total of 3 course units are required.
 We also provide a sample plan of study for students.